Tennu/tennu-ban/README.md

 > A middleware plugin for the [tennu](https://github.com/Tennu/tennu) irc framework.

 Allows banning a user from using any commands.
+Uses the users hostname as the source of truth.

-Make sure to get the latest possible version of dbcore.
+Make sure to get the latest possible version of tennu-admin.

 ### Related
 - [tennu-admin](https://github.com/Tennu/tennu-admin/)